loophp/collection/README.md

 Every time changes are introduced into the library, [Github][2] runs the tests.

-The library has tests written with [PHPSpec][35].
+The library has tests written with [PHPUnit][35].
-Feel free to check them out in the `spec` directory.
-Run `composer phpspec` to trigger the tests.
+Feel free to check them out in the `tests/unit/` directory.
+Run `composer phpunit` to trigger the tests.

 Before each commit, some inspections are executed with [GrumPHP][36]; run `composer grumphp` to check manually.